shaikbasid123/application_infrastucture_assignment/infra.md

 Additional Controls: Network Policies in the EKS cluster enforce pod-to-pod communication and DB access.
 Authentication: Applications use credentials stored in AWS Secrets Manager to authenticate.

-Connection for RDS Oracle (for App4, App5)
+Connection for Oracle (for App4, App5):
 Source of Connection:
 App4 and App5 are hosted on Windows Server 2022 EC2 instances (in Windows Private Subnets: 10.0.20.0/24 and 10.0.21.0/24).
 These instances (e.g., IP: 10.0.20.10 for App4 and 10.0.21.10 for App5) run IIS 10.0 and use the Oracle Client (ODAC) to connect to the database.